trl-lab/trl-lab.github.io/_pages/trl-reading-group.md

 ## Description

-Amsterdam Lunch on Table (ALOT) is a **reading group focussed on neural models for structured data** that takes place on every first and third Wednesday of the month over lunch (at 12:00).
+Amsterdam Lunch on Table (ALOT) is a **reading group focussed on table representation learning** and generally neural models for structured data that takes place on every first and third Wednesday of the month over lunch (at 12:00).
 Our objective is to foster a collaborative environment where researchers from the Amsterdam region can discuss and explore the intersection of AI and structured data.
 Each session is designed to be interactive, encouraging participants to engage in discussions that deepen their understanding of the latest research and methodologies.
 Through these sessions, we aim to inspire research ideas, support growth as researcher, and facilitate networking opportunities within the community.

 ---